Induced Disjoint Paths in Claw-Free Graphs: Mutually Induced Disjoint Paths

 The following four rules describe the operations in detail.
 They must be applied consecutively, starting with Rule 1 and ending with Rule 4.

-{\bf Rule 1.} Remove every non-terminal vertex $u$ from $G$ that is adjacent to two adjacent terminal vertices $v$ and $w$.\\ Such an operation preserves the solution as the removed vertices cannot be part of any solution path in a solution for $G$.
+{\bf Rule 1.} Remove every non-terminal vertex $u$ from $G$ that is adjacent to two adjacent terminal vertices $v$ and $w$.

+Such an operation preserves the solution as the removed vertices cannot be part of any solution path for $G$.
 This can be seen as follows.
-If $v$ and $w$ each represent a terminal of the same terminal pair, say $s_i\in T_v$ and $t_i\in T_w$, then $P_i=vw$, and consequently, $u$ cannot be used as an (inner) vertex of some other solution path $P_j$.
-If $v$ and $w$ represent terminals from different pairs, then $u$ cannot be used as (inner) vertex for any solution path either.
+If $v$ and $w$ represent terminals from different pairs, then $u$ cannot be used as (inner) vertex for any solution path.
+Suppose that $v$ and $w$ each represent a terminal of the same pair, say $s_i\in T_v$ and $t_i\in T_w$.
+Then we may assume without loss of generality that $P_i=vw$.
+Since the set of terminal pairs is not a multiset, $u$ cannot be used as an (inner) vertex of some other solution path $P_j$.
 Because we only removed vertices from $G$ and claw-free graphs are closed under vertex deletion, the resulting graph remains claw-free.

-{\bf Rule 2.} Remove every non-terminal vertex $u$ from $G$ that is adjacent to a terminal vertex $v$ that only represents terminals whose partner is represented by a vertex of $N_G[v]$.\\ This preserves the solution, because the solution paths in every solution of the original instance that connect terminals represented by $v$ to their partners will be edges incident to $v$.
-Hence, $u$ will not used as an inner vertex of some solution path with end-vertex $v$.
-It follows by definition that $u$ cannot be used as an inner vertex of some other solution path.
-By the same argument that we used for Rule 1, the resulting graph is claw-free.
+{\bf Rule 2.} Find the set $U$ of all terminal vertices $u$ such that $u$ only represents terminals whose partners are in $N_G[u]$.
+Remove $U$ and all non-terminal vertices of $N_G(U)$ from $G$.
+Remove from $T$ the terminals of all terminal pairs $(s_i,t_i)$ such that $s_i\in T_u$ or $t_i\in T_u$ for $u\in U$.